Willowlark/thelittlethingswemiss/_posts/steno/2017-7-30-JNPR-Otakon.md

 * "The move" patient Steve Martin.
 Jaune awkwardly trying to do so Pyrrha.
 Ren and Nora in the background rooting/observing.

+* Pyrrha, carrying the /entire/ team.

+* Princess cradle.
+Both ways would be amusing if possible for each pair.

+* Princess cradles back to back.
+Both pairs in the shot.

 * Scooby doo, heads peeking out of in a column around a door.

 * Girls Gossiping: